 For employees in the transport industry or who have to operate any sort of mechanical vehicle at work, motor vehicle accidents are the biggest concern.
 Whether it be the fault of the worker driving, a pedestrian, or another motorist; accidents can and will happen.
 Physical therapists can help workers harmed in vehicular accidents by restoring physical function and movement.

-What to tell a patient to prevent future injuries: perhaps taking a safety course or by encouraging management to enforce better safety policies.
+What to tell a patient to prevent future injuries: perhaps taking a safety course or by encouraging management to enforce better safety policies at their work.
+If they’re working in construction or another labor job, there are often safety certification courses they can look into as well.